 This ruling—and the U.S. Department of Veterans Affairs’ implementation of the ruling—effectively pits federal contracting opportunities for people who are blind directly against contracting opportunities for veterans.
 By creating competition between two worthy groups, everyone loses.

 If Congress doesn’t intervene, 800 Americans who are blind, including veterans, will lose their jobs.
-Furthermore, the nonprofit organizations that employ these individuals and provide critical services in local communities across the country for thousands more—including services for children, aging adults, and veterans—will be irreparably harmed.
+Furthermore, dozens of nonprofit organizations that employ these individuals and provide critical services in local communities across the country for thousands more—including services for children, aging adults, and veterans—will be irreparably harmed.
 Some will have to close their doors permanently.